gc-mojoconsole/gc-mojoconsole-backend/README.md

 5. Navigate to your ``Grasscutter`` server, find the ``plugins`` folder and paste the ``mojoconsole.jar`` into it.
 6. Start your server.

+...Jump to next section...

+### Usage

-7. Put the all the frontend files into the folder `GRASSCUTTER_RESOURCE/gcstatic/mojo/console.html`.
+7. Put the all the frontend files into the folder `GRASSCUTTER_RESOURCE/plugins/mojoconsole/`.
+Note that your must have `console.html` for now.
+You are free to put any other dynamiclly loaded file(e.g. `.js`, `.css`) in that folder.
+Check the last section for current avialable frontend.

 8. Send command `/mojoconsole` or `/mojo` to server in game, and you will receive mail in your mailbox.
 Then follow the instructions there.
+Note that you may use `o` option to use the pop out browser instead of in-game webwiew, e.g. `/mojo o`.
+By default, the console is in-game webview.

 Your final plugins folder's directory structure should look similar to this
 ```
 plugins
 │   mojoconsole.jar
 │   ...
-resources
-└───gcstatic
-    │   ...
-    └───mojo
+└───mojoconsole
     │   console.html
     |   ...
     └───any other file that you want to include in your frontend
         │   ...
 ```